 The I-thought creates identifications by permeating these thoughts and beliefs.
 The identifications in and of themselves are not the problem but the grasping of these concepts.

-Your whole life, you have been taught what’s right and what’s wrong, the way you should behave, the moral and ethical standards you should follow, the kind of education and career path you should pursue for happiness and fulfillment.
+Your whole life, you have been taught what’s right and wrong, the way you should behave, the moral and ethical standards you should follow, the kind of education and career path you should pursue for final happiness and fulfillment.

 People around force you to conform to certain beliefs and follow rituals that made no logical sense.
 Your awakened mind questions, challenges, and rebels.
 You may argue, “but I was never forced and was always allowed to choose, and it is out of that choice that I formed my beliefs.”